 Expert organizations point to adult immunization as a means to advance better health for citizens, fiscal sustainability, and economic growth across the rapidly ageing G20

-(New York & Tokyo, August 5, 2019) – Today, the Global Coalition on Aging (GCOA) and the Health and Global Policy Institute (HGPI) published a new report, Measures to Ensure Healthy Ageing.
+New York, NEW YORK & Tokyo, JAPAN (August 5, 2019) – Today, the Global Coalition on Aging (GCOA) and the Health and Global Policy Institute (HGPI) published a new report, Measures to Ensure Healthy Ageing.
 The report connects economic growth and fiscal sustainability to healthy ageing and preventive healthcare measures, and points, in particular, to vaccines for adults as a key strategy.
 The report summarizes recommendations based on a policy roundtable convened by GCOA and HGPI, on June 5, alongside the G20 Finance Ministers Meeting.

 “Japan’s focus on ageing as a major theme of our G20 leadership and status as the world’s oldest nation gives us a platform to highlight the connections between healthy ageing and a healthy economy,” said Ryoji Noritake, CEO of HGPI.
 “Sending a clear message about the value and importance of vaccines at all ages, and particularly for adults, is an opportunity for Japan to demonstrate our leadership, not just in business and innovation, but also on healthy ageing.
 Our ability to ensure lasting health for our ageing population will increasingly define our future success as a society and as an advanced economy.”